dimitribis/ProjectAssignment3/CodeBook.md

 * 65 fBodyBodyGyroJerkMag-mean()
 * 66 fBodyBodyGyroJerkMag-std()

-Steps transformations from the original date set are included in the script file.
+Steps transformations from the original data set are included in the script file.